tomshaw/electricgrid/README.md

 <livewire:tables.orders-table />
 ```

-> For a complete demonstation see the [Electric Grid Demo](https://github.com/tomshaw/electricgrid-demo)
+> For a complete demonstration see the [Electric Grid Demo](https://github.com/tomshaw/electricgrid-demo) repository.

 ## Usage